 Ayn Devera, MS, MSW, ASW

-I found my true yoga asana practice in my first non-gym experience at Camarillo Yoga Center (now Camarillo-Somis Yoga & Mindfulness), and was tremendously affected by Audrey Walzer (2009), who inspired in me the pursuit of yoga physiology and anatomy.
+I found my true yoga asana practice in my first non-gym experience at Camarillo Yoga Center (now Camarillo-Somis Yoga & Mindfulness), and was tremendously affected by Audrey Walzer (2009), who inspired my pursuit of yoga physiology and anatomy.
 In addition, I have gained invaluable insight from the teachings of B.K.S.
 Iyengar and Mukunda Stiles into physical alignment for pain relief.
-I am most indebted for the shift in my practice toward a deeper exploration of the internal landscape of the body to Yogi Kira Sloane, director/owner of Lulu Bandha once located in magical Ojai, California (she now produces Yoga Anytime), from whom I received edification in asana sequencing, yogic science and philosophy (2013, 2016).
+I am most indebted for the shift in my practice toward the deeper exploration of the internal landscape to Yogi Kira Sloane, director/owner of Lulu Bandha (once located in magical Ojai, California.
+Kira now produces Yoga Anytime online).
+From her, I received edification in asana sequencing, yogic science, philosophy, and compassionate introspection (2013, 2016).

 I became a personal fitness trainer through the National Academy of Sports Medicine in 2007 and was selected to teach Pilates exercise for Bally Total Fitness, training with elite Polestar instructors, to acquire an understanding of these new movement skills.
 I pursued further body movement education from Simone Schmidt, former ballerina, celebrity fitness trainer, and owner of Roxbury Pilates Spa/ Beverly Hills where she helped sculpt stars into tip-top Pilates shape, including Madonna (those arms!).
 Her style of teaching was influenced by Stott Pilates and chiropractic medicine.

 In 2008, I became a trainer for the U.S. Navy at the Port Hueneme and Point Mugu bases to affect the cost of injuries within the Naval branch by teaching stretching, alignment, and appropriate muscle activation to support form and movement, thereby reducing/preventing injury.
 After my work at the Naval Bases of Ventura County, I sought to deepen my understanding of functional movement and fascia.
 I assisted the doctors at Kang Physical Therapy Clinic in Ventura, California and worked with pre- and post-operative joint surgery patients, especially supervised by Dr. Josh Turner (Ventura Orthopedics).
-Dr. Kang now spearheads the physical therapy department at George Fox University in Oregon, and before he left in 2013, encouraged me to open my own studio.
+Dr. Kang now spearheads the physical therapy department at George Fox University in Oregon.
+Before he left his practice in 2013 to teach, he encouraged me to open my own studio.
 Having observed thousands of bodies in motion, I have cultivated a keen eye for identifying injury risk and offering appropriate prevention options to improve sedentary and active lifestyles.

 I continue to develop knowledge and expertise through seminars, research, workshops, and self-practice, emphasizing the areas of biomechanics and injury rehabilitation.
 I have practiced Qi Gong with third generation Eastern medical doctor, Joseph K. Kim (Encino Acupuncture and Herbs Center, 2000, 2019), and taken Qi cultivation courses, including Self-Healing Qi Gong at Yosan University of Traditional Chinese Medicine in Los Angeles (2007).

 I ran my first two half marathons in 2018 and 2019 to encourage my understanding of the running body and used the Jeff Galloway training method.
-In May 2023 I graduated as a Master of Social Work (with distinction) with an emphasis on urban community wellness and de-colonizing mental health care.
-This lineage includes Dr. James Decker, Dr. Susan Love, and Dr. José Paez.
-I am an advocate of enhancing family well-being for the prevention and resolution of much of societal disharmony- violence, drug abuse, and homelessness.
-Through my own personal journey, I believe that parenting is the root we must nurture as a community.
-As a long-time resident of Oxnard and Ventura (44 years), I look forward to serving and empowering you to be the authority on your own well-being.
+In May 2023, I earned a Master of Social Work (with distinction) with an emphasis on urban community wellness.
+This lineage includes Dr. James Decker, Dr. Susan Love, and Dr. José Paez who instilled in me advocacy for systemic change and family welfare.
+As a long-time resident of Oxnard and Ventura (45 years), I look forward to serving and empowering you to be the authority on your own health and wellness.
 Joseph Pilates once stated, “Change happens through movement, and movement heals.”